 When a work has been made public with the author's consent and in some cases also published, various restrictions are triggered regarding the author’s exclusive rights.
 These restrictions mean that a protected work may be used in various ways without the author or other right holder having given their permission.
 Copying protected works for private use is one such restriction.

-When the period of copyright protection no longer applies, the work may be used freely by anyone who wishes to use it, but it is always a good idea to continue mentioning the author’s name when using a work.
+When the period of copyright protection no longer applies, the work may be used freely by anyone who wishes to use it.
+It is always a good idea though to continue mentioning the author’s name when using a work.
 If a work which is no longer protected is used in a way that would infringe the work itself, there is a specific provision in the Swedish Copyright Act which prevents its use - known as the protection of literary and artistic classics.
 This provision may also apply to works where the author died several hundred years ago.

 The title of your book will automatically be protected through the Copyright Act.
 You do not need to apply for protection, but your book title must be sufficiently original in order for you to be protected.
 You can also increase your protection through a trademark registration.

 A poster or painting which someone has created is protected by copyright if it is sufficiently unique and personal.
 Paintings and posters can also be protected by design registration.

 It is not possible to apply for this protection, as it is automatically triggered when a work is created.
 The precondition for this is that the work is sufficiently original.
 In simple terms, copyright applies for a period of 70 years after the death of the author.

 Infringements of someone's copyright or design protection are assessed on a case-by-case basis.
 It is not possible to give a general answer as to how similar a poster or painting can be to someone else’s work without resulting in infringement.
 PRV does not assess whether or not an infringement has occurred, as the courts are responsible for this.
 As a government agency, we are also unable to issue binding statements concerning individual cases or give commercial advice.